electron/electron/docs/api/frameless-window.md

 #### `hidden`

 Results in a hidden title bar and a full size content window.
-On macOs, the title bar still has the standard window controls (“traffic lights”) in the top left.
+On macOS, the title bar still has the standard window controls (“traffic lights”) in the top left.

 ```javascript
 const { BrowserWindow } = require('electron')